 Support Needs and Risk

-The next thing we need to establish is whether you are getting any help from anyone right now and that will help us work out if you need any extra support and who best can do that.
+The next thing we need to establish is whether the young person is getting any help from anyone right now and consider if they need any extra support and who is best placed to do that.

-We can offer you help to sort things out with your parent(s).
-Lots of young people fall out with their parents and it can take a bit of time, but it’s much better to be at home or with your family and then plan your move out if that’s what you need or want to do.
+We can offer help to sort things out with their parent(s) and be clear that it is common for young people to fall out with their parents and while it can take a bit of time to sort things out, it is much better to be at home or with family and plan your move away if that is what you need or want to do.

 If you are concerned about a young person’s responses: